Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-The MASB was established under Section 7 of the Financial Reporting Act of 1997 as an independent authority to develop and issue accounting standards, for the preparation of financial statements, which are required to be prepared or lodged under any law administered by the Securities Commission, the Central Bank (BNM) or the Registrar of Companies in Malaysia.
+The MASB was established under Section 7 of the Financial Reporting Act of 1997 as an independent authority to develop and issue accounting standards for the preparation of financial statements, which are required to be prepared or lodged under any law administered by the Securities Commission, the Central Bank (BNM) or the Registrar of Companies in Malaysia.

 • Regulation of Accountancy Profession

-MICPA is a professional body for accountants formed under the Companies Ordinance 1940/1946.
-It participates in the setting of accounting and auditing standards, provides technical advice to regulatory bodies, and confers the Certified Public Accountant designation.
-In addition, as authorized under its By-Laws, MICPA has established both ethical requirements and an I&D system for its members.
+MICPA is a professional body for accountants formed under the Companies Ordinances 1940/1946.
+It sets ethical requirements for its members, provides technical advice to regulatory bodies, and confers the Certified Public Accountant designation.
+In addition, as authorized under its By-Laws, MICPA has established both ethical requirements and an investigative and disciplinary (I&D) system for its members.
 Membership in the institute is voluntary.
+Individuals interested in membership with MICPA must complete the MICPA Programme and complete three years of relevant practical training experience.
+Individuals can also undertake the MICPA qualifying examination as stipulated under the MICPA By-laws providing that the candidate is a Full Member in good standing with one of the government’s approved accounting bodies.

 • Audit Oversight Arrangements